 Charles is a lifetime farmer, operating a 320 acre grain farm in Blue Earth County.
 His primary crop is waxy corn and soybeans grown for tofu manufacturing.
 Charles is a graduate of the University's School of Agriculture and Mankato State University.
 He is an active conservationist and a member of the Winona Diocesan Catholic Rural Life Commission.

-Jim is an Extension Educator with the University of Minnesota and has a BS and MS in agronomy and ruminant nutrition from the University of Minnesota.
-Jim works extensively with organic and conventional producers in finding sustainable practices on crop and livestock farms in East Polk and Clearwater Counties in northwest Minnesota.
-Jim was raised on a farm near McIntosh MN, where he and his family reside.
-They graze sheep and maintain a small flock of chickens and a small apiary.
+Jim was an Extension Educator with the University of Minnesota and had a BS and MS in agronomy and ruminant nutrition from the University of Minnesota.
+Jim worked extensively with organic and conventional producers in finding sustainable practices on crop and livestock farms in East Polk and Clearwater Counties in northwest Minnesota.
+Jim was raised on a farm near McIntosh MN, where he and his family resided.
+They grazed sheep and maintained a small flock of chickens and a small apiary.

 Deon Stuthman (1940-2010)

 Deon was a professor in the Department of Agronomy and Plant Genetics at the University of Minnesota, where he led the oat breeding and genetics research project.
 He shifted some of the project emphasis to more sustainable agriculture related activities including the variety release of Pal, a semi-dwarf oat that is well-suited for companion cropping.
 He served on the Board of the American Oat Association, and was treasurer as well.
 He also served as President of the Council of Agricultural Science and Technology (CAST).
 Deon grew up on mixed crop and livestock farms in northeastern Nebraska.